-Project Eligible Costs: Within guidelines outlined in Schedule A of the Funding Agreement between the Foundation and the Government of Canada.
+Project Eligible Costs: Within guidelines outlined in the Funding Agreement between the Foundation and the Government of Canada.

 Project Assessment: Completed annually by our advisory committees in the January to March period using our standard project assessment and scoring procedures.